 SC ANGEL INVESTOR TAX CREDIT

-If you are an entrepreneur or angel investor doing business in South Carolina, you need to know about the SC Angel Investor Tax Credit, which was renewed in 2020 to extend through 2025.
+If you are an entrepreneur or angel investor doing business in South Carolina, you need to know about the SC Angel Investor Tax Credit.
 We hope the notes below will be a useful guide to help you navigate the qualifications and applications for the credit.

 Have tax credits you want to sell?